Ali0908/Testez-une-application-full-stack/README.md

     GRANT ALL PRIVILEGES ON your_database_name.* TO 'your_username'@'localhost';
     FLUSH PRIVILEGES;

-3.Configure the database connection settings in the application.properties or application.yml file of the Spring Boot project:
+Configure the database connection settings in the application.properties or application.yml file of the Spring Boot project:

 application.properties: